Yaakov Meir: Salonica

 Meir went on to be elected chief rabbi of Salonica in 1908, where he remained until 1919.
+In this time, he organized young Jews to fight for the liberation of the land of Israel and encouraged their Aliyah.
 He was elected chief rabbi of Jerusalem in 1911, but the Jews of Salonica prevented him from assuming the office.

-Palestine
+Mandatory Palestine

 In 1921, the Chief Rabbinate of Palestine was established.
-Meir was elected as Sephardi chief rabbi of Palestine, and took the position, assuming the title of "Rishon le-Zion".
+Meir was elected as Sephardi chief rabbi of Mandatory Palestine, and took the position, assuming the title of "Rishon le-Zion".
 He was at the forefront of the effort to revive Hebrew as a modern language.
 He held the post until his death.
-A letter he wrote in 1936 called an "Appeal for Friendliness" called on the Muslims of Jerusalem to halt any hatred and animosity towards Jews who were returning to their Holy Land.
+A letter he wrote in 1936 during the Arab revolt called an "Appeal for Friendliness" called on the Muslims of Jerusalem to halt any hatred and animosity towards Jews who were returning to their Holy Land.

 Meir died on May 26, 1939, aged 83 years old.
 Over 10,000 Jewish residents of Jerusalem, representing all sections of the population, took part in the funeral procession.

+The funeral procession of Chief Rabbi Yaakov Meir on Jaffa Street, Jerusalem, May 1939.